MultiSafepay/docs/content/payment-methods/billing-suite/in3/how-does-in3-work.md

 * in3 is only available in the Netherlands.
 A check will be conducted on the country, billing/shipping address entered by the consumer

-* The minimum amount for an in3 payment is 100 EUR and maximum 3000 EUR
+* Default amount for an in3 payment is 100 EUR and maximum 3000 EUR

+* Supports different billing and shipping addresses